MaxPleaner/linux-keyboard-macros/README.md

 - The events are parsed using Regex and keypresses are tracked.
 - Events can be programmed to fire when certain phrases are entered.

+- This program evolved from my [artoo-keyboard-macros](https://github.com/maxpleaner/artoo-keyboard-macros) project.
+- The reason for redoing it was that artoo-keyboard doesnt support global listeners [link to github issue](https://github.com/hybridgroup/artoo-keyboard/issues/6)

 - The only macro pre-programmed is "hello world", which when typed will open the [artoo.io](artoo.io) site using `chromium-browser`.